glederrey/IEEE2018-SNM/README.md

 In addition, Table I was generated from the biogeme code in the folder [`code/biogeme`](https://github.com/glederrey/IEEE2018_SNM/tree/master/code/biogeme).

 ## Authorization and Reference
-> *We authorize the use of any part of the code at the condition that our article is explicitly mentioned using the following reference:* **Gael Lederrey, Virginie Lurking and Michel Bierlaire (2018).
+> *We authorize the use of any part of the code at the condition that our article is explicitly mentioned using the following reference:* **Gael Lederrey, Virginie Lurking and Michel Bierlaire.
 SNM: Stochastic Newton Method for Optimization of Discrete Choice Models.
 In *Proceedings of IEEE ITSC 2018.***